Wisbech conveyancing FAQs

 Our specialist team of new build conveyancers are well versed in helping buyers get the best possible outcome and working to tight developer deadlines.

 I am remortgaging a property in Wisbech - do I need a solicitor?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good Wisbech remortgage solicitor will complete the conveyancing process quickly and get you into your new rate.

-Our property solicitors are on the panel for all major lenders, so whether you are you are moving to an offset mortgage with Santander or to a two-year discount with the Monmouthshire Building Society, our remortgage specialists can help.
+Property solicitors on the panel for all major lenders - so whether you are you are moving to an offset mortgage with Santander or to a two-year discount with the Monmouthshire Building Society, our remortgage specialists can help.